 Who should read this DevSecOps article?

-Whether your company produces or consumes software, understand the best practices when moving from DevOps to DevSecOps is important to you.
+Whether your company produces or consumes software, understanding the best practices when moving from DevOps to DevSecOps is important to you.

 If your company does not operate any agile model or even DevOps practices, surely one of your suppliers uses this method in development.